An incident occurred last week which I have found it difficult to talk about.

 The next day the blame train carried on (which is usual for these turn of events) as I mulled over the situation in my brain – what had occurred and what I could have done differently.

 It has a traveling down the tracks kind of effect – the blame train just keeps on rolling.

 I can’t help but blame myself when an incident happens and more importantly if I get it wrong.

-The shame, the anger the frustration goes through my brain with a clickety clack and I take the blame and put it firmly on myself.
+The shame, the anger and the frustration all circulate through my brain making a stupendous racket and it feels like an emotional rollercoaster.

 When this happens I go into a mental crash and find it difficult to pick up the pieces of the carnage.